 The Banking Litigation Law Review: USA

-The US continues to be an active forum for banking-related litigation.
+The United States continues to be an active forum for banking-related litigation.
 Financial institutions continue to experience litigation exposure to financial product-related suits, as well as antitrust and other claims arising out of an active litigation landscape.

 Litigation derived from international sanctions violations has also been on the rise, though a ruling that claims against foreign corporations, including foreign banks, cannot proceed under the Alien Tort Statute may hinder some future claims of this kind by private civil plaintiffs.
-Banks must continue to be attuned to privilege laws in multiple jurisdictions to guard against the potential disclosure of confidential information in private litigation in the US, particularly in light of a new data agreement between the US and UK.
-In addition, the adoption of the General Data Protection Regulation in the EU, and its equivalent in the UK, raises questions regarding the protection of data located abroad in US litigation.
+Banks must continue to be attuned to privilege laws in multiple jurisdictions to guard against the potential disclosure of confidential information in private litigation in the United States, particularly in light of a 2020 data agreement between the United States and the United Kingdom.
+In addition, the adoption of the General Data Protection Regulation in the European Union, and its equivalent in the United Kingdom, raises questions regarding the protection of data located abroad in US litigation.

 Though much of the litigation arising out of the foreign exchange (FX) market regulatory investigations has settled, including antitrust class actions, new suits have been filed based on investigations in other markets.
 Courts have heightened the requirements for actions to proceed on a class-wide basis by implying additional requirements into the class certification rule, which curbs class actions and the accompanying settlement pressures.
 In addition, both Congress and the Supreme Court continue to support the validity and broad scope of arbitration agreements, including by permitting the use of class action waivers in arbitration agreements, which continues to be a method widely used by financial institutions to control dispute resolution arising out of consumer contracts and limit exposure to costly class actions.
-The government has also taken actions to begin a rollback of rules promulgated pursuant to the Dodd-Frank Wall Street Reform Act (Dodd-Frank), including by amending Dodd-Frank to narrow its application and proposing various rule changes.
-A recent Supreme Court ruling on the constitutionality of the Consumer Financial Protection Bureau (CFPB) may also lead to a rise in challenges to the legitimacy of prior CFPB actions.
+Recent Supreme Court rulings on the constitutionality of the Consumer Financial Protection Bureau (CFPB) and the Federal Housing Finance Agency (FHFA) may lead to a rise in challenges to the legitimacy of prior regulatory actions.

 Significant recent cases

-The Supreme Court recently declared unconstitutional the structure of the CFPB, which is a federal agency overseeing banks, among others, to ensure fairness and transparency for mortgages, credit cards and other consumer financial products and services.2 The Supreme Court held that the structure of the CFPB violated the US constitutional separation of powers and struck down the provision of the statute establishing it, which protects its single director from being removed by the President without cause.
-This decision will likely result in litigation challenging the legality of prior CFPB actions.
-In addition, other agencies with similar for-cause removal protections for single, independent directors, such as the Federal Housing Finance Authority, may also face further challenges regarding their constitutionality.3
+The Supreme Court recently declared unconstitutional the structure of the CFPB, which is a federal agency overseeing banks, among others, to ensure fairness and transparency for mortgages, credit cards and other consumer financial products and services.2 The Supreme Court held that the structure of the CFPB was unconstitutional and struck down the provision of the statute establishing it, which protects its single director from being removed by the President without cause.
+This decision has resulted in litigation challenging the legality of prior CFPB actions.
+While the Ninth Circuit has permitted the CFPB to ratify its prior decisions to remedy any constitutional infirmity,3 the District of Delaware held that the CFPB may not ratify prior decisions after the statute of limitations has run on relevant claims.4 In addition, FHFA, which had similar for-cause removal protections for single, independent directors, had its appointment procedures struck down as unconstitutional by the Supreme Court.5

-In January 2020, the Supreme Court granted certiorari in personal injury lawsuits in Montana and Minnesota involving Ford Motor Co to decide whether a court can exercise specific personal jurisdiction over claims where the defendant's forum contacts did not give rise to the plaintiffs' claims.4 If the Supreme Court affirms the theories of the state court rulings, it is likely that courts may be able to exercise jurisdiction over a wider set of entities that sell products, or in the case of financial institutions, make loans or provide other services, in a state, regardless of whether the contacts gave rise to claims brought by the plaintiffs.
-The Supreme Court's rulings in the area of personal jurisdiction in recent years have tended to be restrictive, rather than expansive, in nature, and it will be instructive to see how the Court rules in these cases.
+In March 2021, the Supreme Court held in a suit involving Ford Motor Co that a court can exercise specific personal jurisdiction over claims where the defendant's forum contacts did not give rise to the plaintiffs' claims.10 Under this ruling, it is likely that courts may be able to exercise jurisdiction over a wider set of entities that sell products, or in the case of financial institutions, make loans or provide other services, in a state, regardless of whether the contacts gave rise to claims brought by the plaintiffs.
+This decision runs counter to the prior trend in the Supreme Court's rulings in the area of personal jurisdiction, which have tended to be restrictive in recent years.

 Recent legislative developments